pachyderm/pachyderm/doc/docs/master/deploy-manage/manage/backup_restore.md

 `pachctl extract > path/to/your/backup/file`

 You can also use the `-u` or `--url` flag to put the backup directly into an object store.
+The bucket must exist and have the same Permissions policy as the one are using for the existing Pachyderm cluster.

 `pachctl extract --url s3://...`